Rhizomatica/mercury/README.md

 - New Time and Frequency interleavers.
 - New LDPC codes (1/16 to 14/16) optimized for multipath channel and outer CRC code.
 - New energy dispersal for power amplification efficiency.
-- Pre-equalization to combat filters and DSP imperfections.
+- Pre-equalization to compensate filters and DSP imperfections.
 - Peak to average power ratio (PAPR) and modulation error rate (MER) measurements.
 - Two pilot distribution modes for different channels and bitrate requirements with further optimized parameters such as number of symbols, number of carriers, and synchronization symbols.
 - Dynamic partial configuration of the physical layer for computing performance enhancement.